 - Food and dining was a theme often mentioned by participants.

 In January 2020, Boise Arts and History’s selected artist, Matthew Mazzotta, hosted an “outdoor living room” session to gather public input and learn more about the space and the vision residents have for it.
 Mazzotta used this feedback to develop two art design concepts that were presented to the community for feedback.
 A public feedback survey form was released by Boise Arts and History during the week of July 20th and closed on July 31st.
 Nearly 200 comments were collected, with a majority of comments in favor of the “Gentle Breeze” design option.
 The design concept and public feedback were presented to and approved by the community-based selection panel, the CCDC Board, the Arts & History Commission, and Boise City Council.
-Mazzotta’s work will be completed in tandem with the construction of the Westside Urban Park.
+Mazzotta’s work was completed in tandem with the construction of the Cherie Buckner-Webb Park

 Construction of Cherie Buckner-Webb Park began October 2020 with demolition of the parking lot and adjacent streetscapes along 11th Street, 12th Street and Bannock Street.
-The contractor will focus on the reconstruction of the parking lot improvements during the first phase while also installing streetscape utilities and Silva cells for the new street trees.
-The next phase will include installing the underground utilities and rough grading for the park.
-Crews will then pour the concrete sidewalks around the perimeter of the park and pour the remaining concrete features within the plaza dining area.
-Art installation, installation of furnishings and landscaping will come last.
-The park is anticipated to be substantially complete by the end of June 2021 with final completion anticipated mid-July 2021.
+The contractor focused on the reconstruction of the parking lot improvements during the first phase while also installing streetscape utilities and Silva cells for the new street trees.
+The next phase included installing the underground utilities and rough grading for the park.
+Crews then poured the concrete sidewalks around the perimeter of the park and poured the remaining concrete features within the plaza dining area.
+Art installation, installation of furnishings and landscaping came last.
+The park was completed in July 2021 and a formal dedication and grand opening took place on August 5, 2021.

 Resources & Links